Water Submetering: The Modern Solution for Fair, Accountable, and Cost-Cutting HOA Water Billing

 Switching from RUBS to Water Submetering

-Many HOAs are transitioning from RUBS to water submeters as they seek fairness and efficiency.
+Many HOAs are transitioning from RUBS to water submeters to achieve fairness and efficiency.
 The process requires planning, budgeting, and clear communication with homeowners.

 Water Submetering projects can be complex, but with proper steps, boards can ensure a smooth transition and gain resident support.